pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Robust and Doubly Robust Propensity Scores

-We've been keen to stress that IVPw are a corrective.
+We've been keen to stress that IPw are a corrective.
 An opportunity for the causal analyst to put their finger on the scale and adjust the representative shares accorded to individuals in the treatment and control groups.
 As such there are no universal correctives, and naturally a variety of alternatives have arisen to fill gaps where simple propensity score weighting fails.
 We will see below a number of alternative weighting schemes.

 The main distinction to call out is between the raw propensity score weights and the doubly-robust theory of propensity score weights.